 In our case, the problem was coming from Drupal cache tables.
 Even though the tables were not copied across to production blindly, we decided that it was a great occasion to clear the cache.
 In order to do that, one can go one of two ways:

-1. Empty the cache through phpMyAdmin for instance
+- Empty the cache through

-2. Empty the cache from Drupal’s interface following this guide
+for instance - Empty the cache from Drupal’s interface following this guide

 The first method is probably the fastest way to go if you have admin access to the hosting infrastructure.
 On the other side, the second method can be deployed so that any admin on the website can clean the cache.